memopussle/tuimekenz_server/README.md

 ### Challenges

 To complete this project, I needed to gain a foundation in Axios fetching methods and Google Services in a short amount of time.
-There are a few features that I hope to implement in the future: Apply REST APIs methods that allow the user to read all tours, select the wanted time to cart and book or purchase it.
-Also, add a login page and authentication to the website.
+There are a few features that I hope to implement in the future: Apply REST APIs methods that allow the user to read all tours, select the wanted tour to cart and book or purchase it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>